 - If no children were born abroad, the couple receives the Sal Klita of a single individual, rather than a married couple.

 A married couple comprised of one Oleh, and one Ezrach Oleh (Oleh citizen) or Katin Chozer (returning minor), receives the Sal Klita package of a married couple.

 “Split Aliyah” Families

-You receive an initial cash payment at Ben Gurion Airport, followed by an additional wire transfer after you give Misrad Haklita your bank details.
-You will receive six monthly installments of Sal Klita, all of which will be transferred directly into your Israeli bank account.
+New Olim and Ezrachim Olim (in most cases) will receive an initial cash payment at Ben Gurion Airport, followed by an additional wire transfer after you give Misrad Haklita your bank details.
+You will then receive six monthly installments of Sal Klita, all of which will be transferred directly into your Israeli bank account.

 Who Receives Sal Klita?

 New Olim, Ezrachim Olim, and Ktinim Chozrim are eligible for Sal Klita.
-Sal Klita is only granted to those who have spent less than 24 months in Israel in the three years prior to their Aliyah, and less than three years in Israel in the seven years prior to their Aliyah.
+Sal Klita is only granted to those who have spent less than 24 months in Israel in the three years prior to their Aliyah.
+Time spent in MASA programs and IDF/Sherut Leumi does NOT count.

 When Do I receive Sal Klita?

 The first Sal Klita payment is made at the airport, in order to ease your initial period of absorption.
 This payment is part cash and part bank payment, which necessitates opening a bank account.
 (If you become an Oleh when you are already living in Israel, you will receive the first payment from the nearest Misrad Haklita office, and it will be deposited directly into your bank account.)
 Further payments will be made directly to your bank account, in 6 consecutive monthly payments.

 If you are not working at the time that the Sal Klita payments end, you may be eligible for Dmei Kiyum (a monthly living allowance).
 Please see: Unemployment Benefits for New Olim